autumnchris/wikipedia-viewer-reactjs/README.md

 # Wikipedia Viewer (React)

-My project for the [Build a Wikipedia Viewer challenge](https://www.freecodecamp.org/challenges/build-a-wikipedia-viewer) as part of the curriculum for the Front End Development Certification on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Build a Wikipedia Viewer challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-wikipedia-viewer) as part of the curriculum for Coding Interview Take Home projects on [Free Code Camp](https://www.freecodecamp.org).
 Built with React.

 ---

-## User Stories
-1. I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
-2. I can click a button to see a random Wikipedia entry.

 ## Built With
 * [React](https://reactjs.org)